Jury Test invites consumers to participate in mock trials for pay

 Jury Test Review:

 In some cases, mock jurors will hear a summary version of the entire trial.
 In others, you’ll be asked to look at just a specific piece of the puzzle.
+And, you might be asked to provide feedback on what the attorneys could do better.

 How it works